 “He plopped down to my right, put his left arm around my shoulder, and kissed me, pushing his tongue into my mouth, pressing me back on the sofa.
 I was so utterly shocked, I pushed him away.
 All I wanted was for the last 10 seconds to be erased.”

+When she pushed him away, she says he seemed shocked but said sorry, saying he had misread her.
+She writes, “Then I said something only the twentysomething version of me would have come up with – ‘I am so sorry’ – and walked out, trying to appear as nonchalant as possible.”
 She says that she tried to keep away from him after that.
 She ran into him once later on Capitol Hill, and was immediately joined by Hillary Clinton who she says did that, “as if she knew I needed rescuing even though I’d told her nothing.”

 Abedin claims she tried to get the entire incident out of her mind, by burying it.

 Feelings about the assault would come up for Huma Abedin during the Kavanaugh hearings, where Bruce Kavanaugh was testifying for the United States Senate regarding sexual assault allegations levied against him by Dr. Christine Blasey Ford.

 During the hearings, Dr. Ford said the assault changed her life “drastically” and sent her to therapy.
 She also described trying to suppress memories.
 When Dr. Christine Blasey Ford was accused of “conveniently remembering” her experiences, Huma Abedin felt triggered, she writes.